abotica/UniMate-2/README.md

 The login/register screen interacted with local directories on the laptop to save and retrieve data.
 Upon login, the program instantiated a tree of linked lists based on the local data.

-When a user logged in, the program determined whether they were a professor or a student and opened the corresponding panel.
+When an user logged in, the program determined whether they were a professor or a student and opened the corresponding panel.
 Professors had the ability to select majors and courses to teach, while students could choose their majors and enroll in relevant courses.

+Professors could see students which are currently enrolled in their course and also their information connected to that particular course.
+Students, on the other hand, could se information about their course and all the professors teaching that course.

 It's worth noting that, at the time of development, I did not utilize any version control system.
 The project was managed through local saves, which, coupled with the use of Google Drive and multiple PCs, led to some data loss.